Experiments in Detection (1968)

 and piquant, we recommend No Parking, with its bewitching heroine and her three

 These are but four of sixteen great tales designed to please the most sophisticated palate -- all prepared and elegantly served by the master chef of mystery, the one and only Ellery Queen.

 Let Ellery Queen clue you in his special brand of high tension, brain-teasing mystery!

-All stories originally published in This Week, Argosy, Cavalier, Signature, MD, and EQMM between 1949 and 1966.
+All stories originally published in This Week, Argosy, Cavalier, Signature - The Diner's Club magazine, MD, and EQMM between 1949 and 1966.

 A historical story similar to "The President's Half Disme" (1946), is about another US President, "Abraham Lincoln's Clue" (1965).
 In this story Howard Haycraft is paid a charming tribute.
 The collectors who show up in these stories remind one of those in "The One Penny Black" and "The Glass-Domed Clock".
 Although W.W.II is not mentioned in the story, it reflects the atmosphere of wartime patriotism prevalent then.
 Arnold Schoenberg would pay a similar tribute to George Washington in his Ode to Napoleon Bonaparte.
 The tale is set in a lonely farmhouse in Pennsylvania.
 The solution of the puzzle involves mathematics, as did such earlier EQ tales as "The Glass-Domed Clock" (1933) ,"The Hollow Dragon" (1936) and "The Gamblers' Club" (1951).
 The use of mathematics seems related to EQ's deep commitment to logic and reasoning.
 (Michael E.Grost)